DocuWare/Validation-NodeJS-samples/README.md

-# Sample REST sevice for new validation with DocuWare 6.12
+# Sample REST service for new validation with DocuWare 6.12
 > A sample REST validation engine provided as NodeJS for use with DocuWare Cloud and DocuWare 6.12 (and above)